bartolomej/awesomesearch/README.md

 ## Developing

-- before running, you need to have [Redis](https://redis.io/) installed on your machine.
+Before running, you need to have [Redis](https://redis.io/) installed on your machine.
+Also you need to configure environmental variables defined in `src/env.js` file
 - run `yarn install` or `npm i` command to install dependencies
 - run `yarn start` or `npm start` to start both app processes in production
-- you need to configure environmental variables defined in `src/env.js` file

 ## Scripts

-- `npm test` - runs all unit tests
+- `yarn test` - runs all unit tests
-- `npm start` - start server in production environment
+- `yarn start` - start server in production environment
-- `npm start:dev` - start server in development environment
+- `yarn start:dev` - start server in development environment
-- `npm start:dev:test` - start server in development environment with mocked REST API calls defined in `src/index.js`
+- `node src/scripts/link.js <website-url>` - process website (outputs metadata to `/out`).

 ## Future Ideas
 - topic / keywords extraction from website text